Kahn/freetel/freepbx-sandbox/README.txt

    + cp files/sqlite3.php /your/php/path/DB/sqlite3.php.
 This is an updated
      version of the sqlite3.php file that comes with sqlite3-0.5
    + make sure you install sqlite.so and update php.ini so it can find it.
+   + optional: see Test 2 in the next section

 5/ tar xvzf freepbx-2.4.0.tar.gz

-6/ Edit amportal.conf, cp to /etc (makes installer ask less questions)
+6/ Edit amportal.conf for sqlite (see sqlite.readme), manually cp to /etc (that way installer ask less questions).

-7/ Create sqlite database (see sqlite.readme), create cdr database file using 'touch /var/asteriskcdr.db' (to prevent recording screen choking).
+7/ Create sqlite database (see sqlite.readme).
+Create a dummy cdr database file using 'touch /var/asteriskcdr.db' (this last step prevents reports/recording screens choking in the absence of Asterisk sqlite3 CDR records).

 8/ Apply patch/freepbx.patch to freepbx-2.4.0 directory.